Last Updated on March 12, 2021 by Julia Wilson

 Preparing for your kitten’s arrival

-It is essential to kitten-proof your home and also check out the list of plants which are toxic and non-toxic to cats if you have plants which are toxic to cats ensure they are out of reach.
+It is essential to kitten-proof your home and also check out the list of plants that are toxic and non-toxic to cats if you have plants that are toxic to cats ensure they are out of reach.
 There are safe alternatives for your plant to nibble on should the kitten want some greenery.